-These “Busy Boards” are very popular in the Montessori community.
+These wooden “Busy Boards” are very popular in the Montessori community.
 It’s perfect for the baby in your life who loves to practice opening and fidgeting with real-life objects in a safer way!
-Just know, the baby you get this gift for will spend horse playing with this amazing gift!
+Just know, the baby you get this gift for will spend hours playing with this amazing gift!

 If the baby you’re shopping for is around 10-12 months by Christmas time, they are much more inclined to be developing preferences for the types of toys and games that they’re interested in.
 As emerging toddlers, many will learn to stand and walk during this time!

 They are also developing a skill called “object permanence”, in which they begin to understand that if something has left the room, it doesn’t mean they are gone forever.
 Because of this, many babies this age love any kind of hide and seek or flap picture book that reveals objects from out of sight!
 They also love anything that’s a challenge that will get them thinking and working on their fine motor skills!

 12. Sensory Cube